Victor Bruzzone portrait

 Academic Edgelords — A podcast I co-host that explores controversial peer-reviewed ideas in (mostly) political and moral philosophy through critical yet open-minded dialogue.

-Plastic Pills — A philosophy-focused podcast reaching a large international audience, where we discuss theory, politics, psychoanalysis, and pop culture in an accessible format.
+Plastic Pills — A philosophy-focused podcast reaching a large international audience, where we discuss theory, politics, psychoanalysis, and pop culture.

 I have also appeared on other YouTube and podcast platforms, joining academically minded creators such as Ben Burgis, 1Dime, and PF Jung, to discuss topics including mutual understanding, phenomenology, and sortition democracy.